Skip to content

 • nature of the contract.

 Over time, English common law has refined the rules on mistake.
 Each negotiating party has an obligation to the other under English law to refrain from deceiving them into signing a contract.
-In most cases, it is not legally necessary to talk during discussions, but you must be careful not to give false information.
+In most cases, it is not legally necessary to disclose all information during discussions, but you must be careful not to give false information.
 A contract could be voidable even in the case of an innocent mistake.
 A voidable contract means it is unenforceable.

 A misled party may choose to either set aside the agreement or pursue damages, or occasionally both.
 The specific rules, therefore, will vary depending on the exact factual situation.
 At the same time, there are different rules on the type of mistake.
 For example, there is a difference between mutual and unilateral mistakes.